ppchhabra/website/aboutme.md

 ### Research Interests

-These are the topics I'm broadly interested in: Empirical Operations Management, New Product Development, Crowdfunding, Innovation and Entrepreneurship, Operations of Online Platforms, Interface of Operations, Finance, and Marketing.
+These are the topics I'm broadly interested in: Empirical Operations Management, New Product Development, Crowdfunding, Innovation and Entrepreneurship, Operations of Online Platforms, Interface of Operations, Finance, and Marketing, Supply Chain Management.

 ### My History